jysophia/portfolio/README.txt

-This is my portfolio :)
+This is my portfolio!
+Please check out the official site https://jysophia.github.io/portfolio/ to see my work.
+Thanks!